Environment & Natural Resources

 Energy-related emissions worldwide

 The Energy Information Administration tracks energy-related greenhouse gas emissions worldwide.
 While energy is the primary source of emissions, the data is not comprehensive of all greenhouse gas emissions.
-As of 2021, five countries — China, United States, India, Russia, and Japan — accounted for more than 60% of worldwide energy-related emissions.
+As of 2021, five countries — China, United States, India, Russia, and Japan — accounted for more than 60% of worldwide energy-related carbon dioxide emissions.

 Annual average temperature difference by state